 Eligibility: Individuals who have demonstrated leadership in their respective careers and have a strong desire to be a part of the community/region are encouraged to apply.
 Individuals must be willing to devote the time necessary to be a full participant in the Leadership Adirondack class experience.
 Dedication to the community in the form of significant volunteer service is essential.

 How to Apply: Click here to download the program application.
 Application deadline is July 31, 2019.

 Commitment: True leaders are serious about their commitments.
 Your commitment as an applicant to fully participate in the program is essential.
 Participation at the two-day overnight retreat is mandatory.
 In addition, to graduate, participants are not permitted to be absent from more than two of the nine sessions.
 Participation and completion of an agreed upon class project, attendance at a day of caring volunteer effort, and observation of a non-profit board meeting of your choice, is also required.
 By being a member of the Leadership Adirondack class you and/or your employer are making an investment in you, in your business and in the future of our region.
 This experience, therefore, requires a commitment by you as a participant as well as from your employer.

-Program Tuition: $1,100 for members of the Adirondack Regional Chamber of Commerce.
-Tuition covers program costs for the Get Acquainted Reception, Retreat, all nine sessions, meals, resource materials and the graduation ceremony.
-A limited number of partial scholarships are available based on need.
-Requests for financial assistance will not affect consideration for acceptance.
+Program Tuition: $1,500 for members of the Adirondack Regional Chamber of Commerce.
+Tuition covers program costs for the Get Acquainted Reception, 2-day retreat, all nine sessions, meals, resource materials and the graduation ceremony.

 - Increased understanding of the critical issues and opportunities affecting the community/region.